Farm Fresh Christmas Trees Sign

 Once dry I attached them to the planked wood with the brad nailer and then distressed those boards as well with 220 grit sandpaper.

 Here is what the base of my vintage-style sign looked like before I added the “Farm Fresh Christmas Trees” design.
 I love how rustic it looks and it was super simple to make.

-I originally thought I would have my design cut out with my Silhouette Cameo (I recently upgraded from the Portrait because I LOVE this machine!!), but I didn’t have enough of the same vinyl for it to look consistent and I really wanted the design to be red to help it tie in with our “Merry Everything sign”.
+I originally thought I would have my design cut out with my Silhouette Cameo (I recently upgraded from the Portrait because I LOVE this machine!!), but I didn’t have enough of the same vinyl for it to look consistent so I had to use random vinyl scraps to use as a stencil instead.
+Since the walls are super beige and I don’t feel like painting them before we move (we’re renting), I wanted to add contrast with the sign by painting the wood white and adding red lettering.
+Plus this way it would help tie it in with our “Merry Everything sign”.